alphagov/account-api/docs/api.md

 ### Identity provider

 The service which authenticates a user.
-Currently we use the [GOV.UK account manager prototype][].
+Currently we use the Digital Identity authentication service.

 ### Session identifier

 An opaque token which identifies a user and provides access to their attributes.

-[GOV.UK account manager prototype]: https://github.com/alphagov/govuk-account-manager-prototype/

 ## Using this API